Kyvex/Kyvex/README.md

 <h1 align="center" style="display: flex; justify-content: center;"><img style="width: 256px; height: 256px;" src="https://github.com/Kyvex/Kyvex/blob/main/Kyvex-wave.png">&nbsp;&nbsp;&nbsp;<img src="https://github-readme-stats.vercel.app/api?username=Kyvex&show_icons=true&theme=gotham" alt="Kyvex" /></h1>
 <h3 align="center">Hey there!
 I'm Kyvex.
 Welcome to my profile.</h3>

 My name is Griffin, I'm 25, born and raised in Ohio.
 I've been writing Software for roughly 7 years.
-I primarily specialize in Python, Django, JS, HTML and CSS, but I've also built a few applications in .NET
+I specialize in Python, Django, JS, HTML and CSS, but I've also built a few applications in .NET

 When I'm not working (which is hardly ever) I'm either at the bowling alley or studying the Bible while smoking a nice cigar alongside a mixed glass of Rumchata and Rootbeer.